Scaling with Collapse: Efficient and Predictable Training of LLM Families

 In this section, we provide further details for the techniques that most impacted Celerity's performance and compute efficiency, including parameterization, learning rate and weight decay scheduling, architecture, and dataset construction.

 \paragraph{Parameterization.} We compare the effect of different parameterizations and their influence on compute efficiency in \cref{fig:parameterization}.
 Specifically, we compare $\mup$ \citep{yang2022mup}, which accounts for scaling in \emph{width}, and CompleteP \citep{dey2025dont}, which accounts for scaling in \emph{both width and depth}.
 For each parameterization, the hyperparameters (HP), such as learning rate, weight initialization, and multipliers, are tuned at depth 32 and then directly applied to the target model training.

-Here we note two observations.
-One is $\mup$ points do not align well on a standard scaling law.
+Here we note two observations: the first observation is that $\mup$ points do not align well on a standard scaling law.
 We attribute this to HP de-tuning when transferring HPs from proxy model depth to target model depth.
-Such de-tuning is not seen in the scaling laws for CompleteP and Celerity (which uses CompleteP but a different dataset), where the points align with minimal error on the scaling law.
-The second observation is that CompleteP is more compute efficient than $\mup$, which prior work has explained through the lens of feature learning \citep{dey2025dont}.
+Such de-tuning is not seen in the scaling laws for CompleteP and Celerity (which uses CompleteP but a different dataset), where the points align with minimal error on the scaling law. \citet{dey2023cerebras} showed poor scaling law fits when scaling width in the \emph{standard parameterization} vs.\ $\mup$; we believe a similar phenomenon is now happening when scaling in \emph{depth}.

+The second observation is that CompleteP is more compute efficient than $\mup$, which prior work has explained through the lens of feature learning~\citep{dey2025dont}.
+Indeed, Fig.~4 in \citet{dey2025dont} suggest that CompleteP models exhibit better scaling behavior than $\mup$, even when both are comprehensively tuned.

 Based on these observations, we used CompleteP for training the Celerity series, using the proxy model's tuned HPs across all scales.
+Sample code for implementing CompleteP is available at \url{https://github.com/EleutherAI/nanoGPT-mup/tree/completep}.

 \paragraph{Learning Rate and Weight Decay.} We chose the linear decay-to-zero ($\dtoz$) learning rate schedule based on its empirical success and conceptual motivations in \citet{bergsma2025straight}.
 In particular, \citet{bergsma2025straight} showed that as TPP increases beyond compute-optimal 20~TPP, the relative benefit of $\dtoz$ also increases, in a scale-invariant manner.
 This makes $\dtoz$ particularly appropriate for parameter-efficient training (e.g., Celerity's 234~TPP model band).
-All models also train with linear warmup to the peak LR, over the minimum of 10\% of total or 375M tokens.
+All models also train with linear warmup to the peak LR, over the minimum of 10\%-of-total-tokens or 375M-tokens.